SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 1) Read through *Think Reverse Engineering* to install Ghidra, become familiar with the layout of Ghidra, and get a sense of some the limitations of decompilers.

-2) Run `gcc trouble_with_types.c -o trouble_with_types` to compile
+2) Run `gcc trouble_with_types.c -o trouble_with_types` to get the executable file.
-the .c file onto your machine.
 You can run it and look at the source code as well to get a sense of what's going on.

 3) Create a new Ghidra project (if you haven't done so already) and name it whatever you'd like (we suggest a short, memorable name).
-Once you create your project, click on the Dragon icon under the Tool Chest to open the CodeBrowser program.

-4) In the CodeBrowser program, click on 'File' and 'Import File' to import the newly-created executable file `trouble_with_types`.
+4) Once you've created your project, go to 'File' and 'Import File' to import the newly-created executable file `trouble_with_types`.
 If you import the .c file, it will be less fun!

-5) Use the Functions window and the Decompiler window to take a look at how Ghidra recreated `main()`.
+5) Click on the green dragon icon to go to the CodeBrowser.
+In CodeBrowser, use the Functions window and the Decompiler window to take a look at how Ghidra recreated `main()`.
 What looks the same?
 What looks different?

 6) Use the Functions window and the Decompiler window to take a look at the functions